UK Travelers Tanzania Safari Guide

 UK passport holders require a visa to enter Tanzania:

-• Visa on Arrival: £40 (USD $50) at the airport
+• Visa on Arrival: £40 (USD $50)

-• E-Visa: Apply online for convenience and speed
+• E-Visa: Apply online in advance

 4. Vaccinations, Travel Health & Safety Advice